PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 You can ask it to give an amount of memory and it negociates with the operating system for you.
-From the point of view of the application, it's still a resource manager where you have to acquire a piece of memory, or release a piece of memory.
+From the point of view of the application, it's still a resource manager where you have to acquire a piece of memory and release it after use.

-Memory that is obtained in this way is memory _on the heap_.
-Acquiring memory access is called _memory allocation_ and releasing memory is called _freeing_.

 Note that a garbage collector is not the same as a dynamic memory management library.
 A dynamic memory management library requires you to tell explicitly when you don't need a specific part of memory anymore.

+Acquiring memory access is called _memory allocation_ and releasing memory is called _freeing_.